oharaandrew314/TrustGrapher/readme.txt

 Feature Change: If a new feedbackHistory graph is added to the properties file, its visibility will now be false by default
 Refactor: Removed the TrustClassLoader class

+	Release Version 1.0
+Fixed a bug in the AlgorithmLoader where the display graph check box did not always work Useless graphs are no longer created by the GraphLoader The aohara.utilities package is now in the TrustGrapher project src directory.
+It is no longer an external library Added a Doxygen javaDoc to the Documentation directory.
+Each class has its own graphical class diagram Added screencast videos to the Documentation directory The 'about' menu button is back
+Updated readme instructions

 --------------------------------------------------------------------------------

 ---------------